danielgiorgio9/danielgiorgio9/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on my pre-work for Tech Elevator Fullstack BootCamp I'm currently learning how to use git
+I'm currently working on my pre-work for Tech Elevator Fullstack BootCamp.

+I'm currently learning how to use git.

 I am a former chef and still love to cook!